 Rotten apples – the effect of not managing poor performance

-In an article written for the Independent Schools Magazine, Louise Smyth highlights the importance of managing and maximising staff performance in schools.
+In an article written for the Independent Schools Magazine, Katie Burley highlights the importance of managing and maximising staff performance in schools.

 With Brexit imminent many schools may be considering a freeze on recruitment in an increasingly uncertain market.
 It would therefore be wise for schools to implement effective performance management tools to ensure that the support staff and teachers are working at optimum levels and to avoid disillusioning the already overburdened “good eggs”, who may otherwise be left feeling as if they are carrying the can for their underperforming colleagues.